 She was only a sawmill worker’s daughter

 According to Swedish journalist Jules Berman, Igor Cassini’s interest in Hjördis cooled when he learned that she did not have “blue blood”.
 It’s open to conjecture why he thought that she did in the first place.
-During the summer 0f 1947, Cassini regularly hobnobbed with real Swedish royalty such as Count Carl Johan Bernadotte, who would have quickly revealed any facade.
+During the summer 0f 1947, Cassini regularly hobnobbed with real Swedish royalty such as the New York-based Count Carl Johan Bernadotte, who would have quickly revealed any facade.

 One of Igor’s pet peeves was people upgrading their background.
 An excellent example was a run-in at El Morocco with Hollywood restauranteur Mike Romanoff, which ended up with Romanoff, despite rumoured Mafia connections, receiving a punch on the nose: